General Overview and Specs

 Q : [Ethernet Cameras] PrimeX series, or SlimX 13, cameras dropping 2D frames.

-• Update network cade driver to up-to-date.
+• Ensure the network card (NIC) driver is to up-to-date.

 Q : [Ethernet cameras] Cameras not detected at all.

-A: If you have all of the cameras connected as instructed and cameras are still not showing up in Motive.
-Run ipconfig on command window and check if an IPv4 IP is assigned to the network adapter that connects to the camera switch.
-If no IP is assigned, check the following:
+A: If you have all of the cameras connected as instructed and cameras are still not showing up in Motive, run ipconfig from a command window and check if an IPv4 IP is assigned to the network adapter that connects to the camera switch.

 • Disable any firewall or anti-virus software and check again to see if it resolves.
 Often, these software blocks the camera network.